 Food Law

-Publication of the book *FOOD LAW: FEEDING, CARING, PROTECTING, BALANCING* (
+Publication of the book *FOOD LAW: FEEDING, CARING FOR, PROTECTING, AND BALANCING*.

 Overview:

-The Faculty of Law and Political Science at the University of Montpellier has launched a new national master’s degree in Food Law and Agroecology, which began its first academic year in September 2021.
-The first graduating class completed the program in September 2023.
+The Faculty of Law and Political Science at the University of Montpellier has created a new national master’s degree in food law and agroecology, which began its first academic year in September 2021.
+The first graduating class graduated in September 2023.

-This new degree program aims to train students in initial education (many of whom are enrolled in work-study programs) and professionals in continuing education on contemporary food-related issues: while maintaining its primary goal of providing food, the agri-food sector has also been tasked with protecting the environment and local or national traditions, promoting public health, and preventing environmental risks.
-By taking into account its effects on the environment and people, the evolution of the law can contribute to a better quality of life for all.
+This new degree program aims to train students in initial education (many of whom are in work-study programs) and professionals in continuing education on contemporary food-related issues: while maintaining the goal of providing food, the agri-food sector has also been tasked with protecting the environment and local or national traditions, caring for the population, and preventing environmental risks.
+By taking into account its effects on the environment and people, the evolution of the law can contribute to a better quality of life for society as a whole.

-To celebrate this educational innovation, which aims to address the new challenges in the food sector, the Faculty of Law and Political Science at the University of Montpellier has organized an international conference on the topic of new challenges in the food sector, with support from the MUSE program and the National Food Council.
+To celebrate this educational innovation, which aims to address the new challenges in the food sector, the Faculty of Law and Political Science at the University of Montpellier decided to organize an international conference on the topic of new challenges in the food sector, with support from the MUSE program and the National Food Council.

 Four themes were selected and proposed following a call for papers to which numerous researchers and practitioners in the field responded.
-We would like to extend our warmest thanks to each of the contributors.
+We would like to extend our warmest thanks to each and every contributor.
 Readers will find all of the contributions organized under the four themes that form the main chapters of this book.

 Chapter 1 – Feed

-Promoting innovative agriculture to contribute to food security and environmental quality requires taking the environment into account in all aspects of our food systems—from education to consumption itself, including consumer information practices.
+Promoting innovative agriculture to contribute to food security and environmental quality requires taking the environment into account in all aspects of our food systems—from education to consumption itself, including the ways in which consumers are informed.

 Chapter 2 – Protect

-Promoting a transition toward an environmentally friendly society raises the question of what is often referred to as sustainable food—that is, food production, processing, and distribution systems that are less harmful to the environment or, better yet, protective of or even conducive to the development of our natural environment.
+Promoting a transition toward an environmentally friendly society raises the question of what is often referred to as “sustainable food”—that is, food produced, processed, and distributed in ways that are less harmful to the environment or, better yet, protective of—or even conducive to—the development of our natural environment.

-Improving human health in changing environments necessarily involves finding remedies for potential dietary disorders or treating them through a specific, targeted diet—but without making misleading claims.
+Improving human health in changing environments necessarily involves finding remedies for potential dietary disorders or providing treatment through a specific, targeted diet—but without making misleading claims.

 Chapter 4 – Balancing

-How can we develop solutions based on the“One Health” concept to promote environmental and health protection—without imposing undue constraints or fostering a sense of frustration or a feeling that life is being restricted—while ensuring the well-being of everyone and the preservation of local communities and their cultures?
+How can we develop solutions based on the“One Health” concept to promote environmental and health protection—without imposing restrictions or creating a sense of frustration or a feeling that we are “living a lesser life”—while ensuring everyone’s well-being and preserving our regions and their cultures?

 Table of Contents

-Law and Policy in the Fight Against Food Insecurity: From the Welfare-Based Approach to Food Aid to Local Innovation
+Law and Policy in the Fight Against Food Insecurity: From the Welfare-Oriented Approach to Food Aid to Local Innovation

 Luc BODIGUEL, CNRS Research Director, UMR 6298 Law and Social Change, Nantes University